Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Creighton Insights & Trends

-- Creighton is 6-4 against the spread and 6-4 overall in its last 10 contests.
+- Creighton has gone 6-4 over its last 10 contests, with a 6-4 record against the spread in that span.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.